hyperledger-archives/sawtooth-rfcs/text/0000-raw-txn-header.md

 Transaction Processor developers will use this API when they choose to re-verify the signature inside of a transaction processor.

-No change is recommended to the existing methods, so implementation of this RFC should not cause any breakage for pre-existing transaction processors.
+No change is recommended to the existing methods, so the implementation of this RFC should not cause any breakage for pre-existing transaction processors.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The validator to forward the serialized header bytes of the transaction object, now calling the new get_serialized_header() will provide the bytes without the need to re-serialize. there is also an option to add flag to TP registration in order to let TP decide if it requires this API.
+Calling get_raw_header() will return the serialized bytes of the transaction object without the need to re-serialize.
+There is also an option to add a flag to the TP registration in order to let the TP decide if it requires this API.

 A possible implementation approach would be to modify TpRegisterRequest to indicate that the transaction processor desires header bytes.